BGCG/project3/README.md

 ### Future goals

 To integrate with input of donations data so the stocks can be adjusted based on donations coming in and also when a donation is used that will be subtracted.
 A machine learning algorithm could be useful in order to predict the usage of certain blood types so donor cohorts can be automatically invited to come into donation centers to give blood and replenish stocks.
+Additionally, to modify the database to include all the clinically relevant blood cell antigens ie Kell, Duffy and Kidd system antigens.

 ## Design